TeleHamster

 How does TeleHamster work?

-After you sign up, I program you a small black box with a unique 4-digit phone number.
+After you sign up, we program you a small black box with a unique 4-digit phone number.
 You get yourself a telephone (new or old, rotary or push-button) and a cord, plug the phone into the box, and plug the box into your internet router.
 The phone then acts like a normal landline with a dial tone, busy signal, call waiting, etc. Except it is on a private network that doesn't connect to the public phone network.
 So you can only use it to call other households in the club.

 And there are special numbers anybody can call at any time to hear a joke, a story, a poem, a song, community news, et cetera.
 Soon our members will be able to record their own jokes, contribute to a circle story, or dial their way through an interactive story.